-Apply Streptokill directly on the sore gum by the oral applicator, or spray it into a small glass, soak a cotton swab or cloth in it and then rub the sore gums gently.
-It is also appropriate to dip an interdental brush in the undiluted Streptokill and clean the interdental spaces with it.
+Apply Streptokill directly onto the sore gums, either with the oral applicator or with a cotton swab soaked in Streptokill, and rub the sore gums gently.
+It is also possible to dip an interdental brush into undiluted Streptokill and then clean the interdental areas with it.

-- reason number 1 is inadequate or incorrect diet
+- the most common cause is an inadequate or incorrect diet

 - tobacco and other chemicals